ghc-proposals/ghc-proposals/proposals/AmbiguousType-pragma.rst

 The proposed behaviour affects only validation and error/warning messages, not type checking rules or type inference.

 Existing code using ``AllowAmbiguousTypes`` is not affected.
 That is, ambiguities are not checked.
-The migration path is:
+The migration path away from the module-wide setting for modules with ambiguous signatures is:

 * Switch on ``-Wambiguous-types``; compile the module to examine signatures that are currently ambiguous.